niyorn/Overweight-Netherland/README.md

 The x-axes show the the year when the data is collected.
 The y-axes the other overweight rate in %;

+I choosed to use a line graph because.
+Because with a line graph you're able to see the changes of a long  periode of time.
+You're also able to a trend when this occur.

 ## Sankey graph
 ![alt text](/assets/process-image/sankey.svg)
 The sankey is a detailed graph of the year when your clicked on a dot.
 It shows how the data is consist off.

+I have used a sankey, because with the sankey.
+I am able to show to flow of the dataset.
+It's a beautifull way to show how to data consist off.

 # Cleaning data
 When we load the csv the usual way
 ```javascript